 Colonialism is when one nation or group uses extreme force to take advantage of another nation or group through military violence and/or covert political manipulation, taking resources without giving back to the native people, and often leaving a trail of blood.

-Over the years we've consulted with our Mayan cacao sources and guides, and all tell us that anyone of any race or ethnicity who feels called to work with cacao is allowed to do so, as long as they do it with humility and respect.
-And they support the spread of cacao to other parts of the world where it is having a positive impact that swings back around to the Mayan cacao workers through fair compensation.
+As for sharing cacao, over the years we've consulted with our indigenous cacao sources and guides, and all tell us that anyone of any race or ethnicity who feels called to work with cacao is allowed to do so, as long as they do it with humility and respect.
+And they support the spread of cacao to other parts of the world where it is having a positive impact that swings back around to the indigenous cacao workers through fair compensation.

 What qualifies as respectful is an ongoing collective conversation.
 Some of our sources have specifically requested ceremonial cacao not be used with drugs or alcohol, and that it not be used to take advantage of people as has happened in some tantra circles.
 Those are obvious forms of disrespect.